practicusai/docs/docs/technical-tutorial/distributed-computing/spark/auto-scaled/batch/batch-job.md

 # Running the batch job:
 # - Starts a worker
 # - Submits 'job.py' to run on the cluster
 # - 'job.py' creates a Spark session and triggers cluster creation
 #   with multiple executors as defined above.
 # - Monitors execution and prints progress
 # - On completion, terminates the Spark session and executors
 worker, success = prt.run_task(
     file_name="job.py",
     worker_config=worker_config,
-    terminate_on_completion=False  # Leave the cluster running until we decide to terminate )
+    terminate_on_completion=False,  # Leave the cluster running until we decide to terminate )
 ```